KRRC Board of Directors

 KRRC is a private non-profit guided by 14 board members with diverse experience and shared interest in seeing the economy and environment of the Klamath Basin thrive.
 KRRC values transparency and cooperation with all stakeholders and is committed to working with residents and governments to minimize any nuisance or negative impacts while enhancing the project’s local benefits.

-Krystyna Wolniakowski, Vice President
+Krystyna Wolniakowski, President

 Appointed by: Oregon Governor Kate Brown